Eisenstein Series on Loop Groups: Constructions of Loop Groups

 \begin{lemma} Suppose that $\mf{g}$ is a simple complex Lie algebra with root system $\Phi$, $\a,\b$ are positive roots in $\Phi$, then there exists $\g\in\Phi$ such that $\lg\a,\g^\vee\rg\lg\b,\g^\vee\rg>0.$ \end{lemma}

-The lemma can be checked for the Lie algebra $\mf{g}$ of type $A, B, \ld, G$ separately.
+The lemma can be verified for the Lie algebra $\mf{g}$ of type $A, B, \ld, G$ separately.
 Since we cannot find this lemma in the literature, let us sketch procedures of the proof.
-If $\a=\b$ then it is clear.
-Otherwise $\left(\a,\b\right)<0,$ and $\{\a,\b\}$ generate a Lie algebra of rank 2.
-In this case we can check the lemma for all root systems of rank 2, namely $A_2,$ $B_2$ and $G_2.$ For $\left(\a,\b\right)=0$ we only have a case-by-case proof, and we omit the details here.
+If $(\a,\b)>0$ then it is obvious.
+If $(\a,\b)<0$, it is reduced to checking the lemma for all irreducible root systems of rank 2, namely $A_2,$ $B_2$ and $G_2.$ For $\left(\a,\b\right)=0$ we only have a case-by-case proof, and we omit the details here.

 We continue to prove (\ref{R2}).
-Since $\a+\b\neq0,$ there exists $w\in W$ such that $w\a, w\b>0.$ By Lemma \ref{conj}, we can find $\g\in\Phi$ satisfying $\lg\a,\g^\vee\rg\lg\b,\g^\vee\rg>0.$ Then there exists $a\in F((t))^\times$ such that $a^{-\lg\a,\g^\vee\rg}u,$ $a^{-\lg\b,\g^\vee\rg}v\in F[[t]].$ As before let $\overline{h}_\g(a)=(h_\g(a),\om)\in \wh{G}(F((t)))_\rho.$ It follows that \bq &&\phi_\rho(\wtl{x}_\a(u))\phi_\rho(\wtl{x}_\b(v))\phi_\rho(\wtl{x}_\a(u))^{-1}\phi_\rho(\wtl{x}_\b(v))^{-1}\n\\ &=& \overline{h}_\g(a) \phi_\rho(\wtl{x}_\a(a^{-\lg\a,\g^\vee\rg}u))\phi_\rho(\wtl{x}_\b(a^{-\lg\b,\g^\vee\rg}v))\phi_\rho(\wtl{x}_\a(a^{-\lg\a,\g^\vee\rg}u))^{-1}\phi_\rho(\wtl{x}_\b(a^{-\lg\b,\g^\vee\rg}v))^{-1}\overline{h}_\g(a)^{-1}\n\\ &=& \overline{h}_\g(a)\prod_{i,j\in\mb{Z}^+,i\a+j\b\in\Phi}\phi_\rho(\wtl{x}_{i\a+j\b}(c_{ij}^{\a\b}(a^{-\lg\a,\g^\vee\rg}u)^i(a^{-\lg\b,\g^\vee\rg}v)^j)) \overline{h}_\g(a)^{-1}\n\\ &=& \prod_{i,j\in\mb{Z}^+,i\a+j\b\in\Phi}\phi_\rho(\wtl{x}_{i\a+j\b}(c_{ij}^{\a\b}u^iv^j)).\n\eq This proves (\ref{R2}).
+Since $\a+\b\neq0,$ there exists $w\in W$ such that $w\a, w\b>0.$ By Lemma \ref{conj}, we can find $\g\in\Phi$ satisfying $\lg\a,\g^\vee\rg\lg\b,\g^\vee\rg>0.$ Then there exists $a\in F((t))^\times$ such that $a^{-\lg\a,\g^\vee\rg}u,$ $a^{-\lg\b,\g^\vee\rg}v\in F[[t]].$ As before let $\overline{h}_\g(a)=(h_\g(a),\om)\in \wh{G}(F((t)))_\rho.$ It follows that \bq &&\phi_\rho(\wtl{x}_\a(u))\phi_\rho(\wtl{x}_\b(v))\phi_\rho(\wtl{x}_\a(u))^{-1}\phi_\rho(\wtl{x}_\b(v))^{-1}\n\\ &=& \overline{h}_\g(a) \phi_\rho(\wtl{x}_\a(a^{-\lg\a,\g^\vee\rg}u))\phi_\rho(\wtl{x}_\b(a^{-\lg\b,\g^\vee\rg}v))\n\\ &&\quad \times\phi_\rho(\wtl{x}_\a(a^{-\lg\a,\g^\vee\rg}u))^{-1}\phi_\rho(\wtl{x}_\b(a^{-\lg\b,\g^\vee\rg}v))^{-1}\overline{h}_\g(a)^{-1}\n\\ &=& \overline{h}_\g(a)\prod_{i,j\in\mb{Z}^+,i\a+j\b\in\Phi}\phi_\rho(\wtl{x}_{i\a+j\b}(c_{ij}^{\a\b}(a^{-\lg\a,\g^\vee\rg}u)^i(a^{-\lg\b,\g^\vee\rg}v)^j)) \overline{h}_\g(a)^{-1}\n\\ &=& \prod_{i,j\in\mb{Z}^+,i\a+j\b\in\Phi}\phi_\rho(\wtl{x}_{i\a+j\b}(c_{ij}^{\a\b}u^iv^j)).\n\eq This proves (\ref{R2}).
 The same trick also applies to the proof of (\ref{R2'}).

 Let us compute the 2-cocycle and prove ($ii$) above.
 It suffices to treat the case $\mf{g}=\mf{sl}_2.$ In fact, if we define

 for $\a\in \Phi,$ then $e_\a$ is proportional to $1/\left(\a,\a\right).$ So assume $\mf{g}=\mf{sl}_2$, $\a$ is the simple root, and we shall prove that